lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/applyCopies.md

-GemHelper::applyCopies — Applies the copy configuration to the given path, and returns the path of the desired copy.
+GemHelper::applyCopies — Make the copies of the file which path was given, based on the defined configuration, and returns the path of the desired copy.